 BancTenn Corp. (the "Company") is a bank holding company whose principal activity is the ownership and management of its wholly-owned Subsidiary, Bank of Tennessee (the "Bank").
-The Bank generates commercial, mortgage and consumer loans and receives deposits from customers located primarily in the Tri-Cities area of upper east Tennessee.
+The Bank generates commercial, mortgage and consumer loans and receives deposits from customers located primarily in eastern and middle Tennessee.
 The Bank's primary deposit products are transaction and savings accounts and certificates of deposit.
 Its primary lending products are commercial loans, residential real estate loans, and consumer loans.
 The Bank also provides data processing and other operating services to other financial institutions.
 Other operating services include deposit operations, item processing, and human resources.